Mishti92/writing-from-the-void/content/ongoing lists/a moody girl’s guide to self-soothing.md

 Cry if you can.

+Rewatch your favourite show.

+Reach out to your chicas for support.

 Don’t text those who will make this state worse _(ex partners and close family members)._ Now is not the time.

 Journal.
 Start writing _‘I am sad’_ x100 if you need to.